Landing Zone

 -

-Enable and customize encryption settings
+Under KMS Encryption, check Enable and customize encryption settings.

 -

-Select the KMS Key you created following the guide in prerequisites above.
+Select the KMS Key created earlier.

 -

-Finish Control Tower Setup
+Finish Control Tower setup

 -